igoramadas/cloudflare-allowme/README.md

     - `$ALLOWME_CF_TOKEN` = your Cloudflare API token with the necessary permissions.
     - `$ALLOWME_SERVER_SECRET` = your custom secret / password used to authenticate to the service.
 3. Run the `igoramadas/cloudflare-allowme` Docker image with the variables above.
-4. Configure your mobile devices to ping the service's `/allow` endpoint regularly or via shortcuts.
+4. Configure your mobile devices to ping the service's `/allow` endpoint regularly, when the connection changes, or via shortcuts on your mobile launcher.
 5. Enjoy!

 ## Setup guide